pourmalek/CovidVisualizedGlobal/README.md

 Selected _graphs_ are shown below.

-_Component studies and their scenarios_ mentioned below after the selected _graphs_.
+_Component studies and their scenarios_ are mentioned below after the selected _graphs_.

 ********************************************************************************************************************************************